Notochord definition: Definition, Types, Structure, Coelomic Cavity, Function

 It comprises vital proteins, genes, extracellular matrix components, and signal pathways related to its developmental function in its molecular makeup.
 Expression of the Brachyury gene, a transcription factor, is a key event in notochord formation known to occur in all vertebrates.
 The gene modulates other genes necessary for cell differentiation and tissue patterning.

-The notochord forms the backbone of several important functions in vertebrate development, including structural integrity and embryonic patterning.
+The notochord provides the necessary structural support to the developing embryo and helps in maintaining its shape.
+In vertebrates, it then contributes to the formation of the vertebral column.
+The notochord also forms the backbone of important functions in vertebrate development, including structural integrity and embryonic patterning.

-The notochord is the vital force of support during early embryonal development.
+The notochord is the vital force of support during early embryonic development.
 Its flexible rod shape assists in the prolongation and flexing movements of the embryo while forming a body axis.

-Besides its mechanical role, the notochord generates some diffusible signalling molecules with pivotal roles in embryonic patterning.
-For example, Sonic Hedgehog, a signal molecule given off by the notochord, is critically important for the dorsoventral patterning of the neural tube and the birth of motor neurons.
+Besides its mechanical role, the notochord generates some diffusible signalling molecules with important roles in embryonic patterning.
+For example, Sonic Hedgehog, a signal molecule given off by the notochord, is very important for the dorsoventral patterning of the neural tube and the birth of motor neurons.

 Evolutionary Perspective